logzio/logz-docs/_source/user-guide/distributed-tracing/correlate-traces.md

 Enriching logs with trace ID and span ID must be performed before or during the data collection process, and before sending the data to Logz.io.

 The enrichment process depends on the language and log type: You will have to [configure your deployment](/user-guide/distributed-tracing/deploying-components) to perform these actions _before_ the data is ingested into Logz.io, because retroactive correlation is not available.

-Contact [support]() for additional information on enriching your logs.
+Contact <a class="intercom-launch" href="mailto:help@logz.io">the Support team for additional information on enriching your logs. </a>.

 ### Correlating Logs and Traces